-For our neural machine translation (NMT) models, we use the attentional Seq2Seq model of Luong et al. [2015] and the Transformer model of Vaswani et al. [2017] as implemented in the Fairseq toolkit (commit 5d99e13)4 (see Section 3 for their descriptions).
-The hyperparameters of our models are given in Table 2.
-Note that the recurrent neural network (RNN) hidden layer size is specific to the attentional Seq2Seq model while the feedforward network (FFN) hidden layer and attention heads hyperparameters are only used in the Transformer model.
-We also ensemble the attentional Seq2Seq model and the Transformer model together by averaging their decoder outputs.
+For our NMT models, we use the attentional Seq2Seq model of Luong et al. [2015] and the Transformer model of Vaswani et al. [2017] as implemented in the Fairseq toolkit (commit 5d99e13) (see Section 3 for their descriptions).
+The hyper-parameters of our models are given in Table 2.
+Note that the RNN hidden layer size is specific to the attentional Seq2Seq model, whereas the feedforward network (FFN) hidden layer and attention heads hyper-parameters are only used in